Kim Anno: Early career and painting

-In her early career, Anno painted public murals.
-Anno has participated in numerous exhibitions, including Don’t Panic at the 2011 United Nations Climate Change Convention, Men and Women in Water Cities at the 2012 Convention, exhibitions at the Berkeley Art Museum and Pacific Film Archive, and Museum of Modern Art, Rio de Janeiro, and Women On the Silk Road, which travelled along the Silk Road network featuring artists influenced by Asian art and culture.
+Anno has exhibited widely, including in Don't Panic at the 2011 United Nations Climate Change Conference and Men and Women in Water Cities at the 2012 Convention, as well as at the Berkeley Art Museum and Pacific Film Archive and the Museum of Modern Art, Rio de Janeiro, and in Women on the Silk Road, a traveling exhibition of artists influenced by Asian art and culture.
+In January 2024, her paintings were shown in GODZILLA: Echoes from the 1990s Asian American Arts Network at Eric Firestone Gallery in New York, a survey of the Godzilla Asian American Arts Network collective founded in 1990; the exhibition, and Anno's paintings specifically, were noted in a New York Times gallery guide by critic Martha Schwendener.